-When I was asked to express my opinion about which doubles formation is the best and which is the least effective at winning points quickly, I did not hesitate with my answer: both players at the net (both up) would be my favourite, while the two players at the baseline (both back) to be the defensive one and taking longer to finish/win points.
+When I was asked to express my opinion about which doubles formation is the best and which is the least effective at winning points quickly, I did not hesitate with my answer: both players at the net (both up) would be my favorite, while the two players at the baseline (both back) to be the defensive one and taking longer to finish/win points.

 Here is my argument about why you should consider playing at the net more often: